-Payments in Lieu of Taxes (PILT) funding to county governments based on the presence of certain federal public lands within our boundaries in FY 2021.
+Payments in Lieu of Taxes (PILT) funding to county governments based on the presence of certain federal public lands within our boundaries in FY 2023.
 Source: U.S. Department of the Interior.

-PAYMENTS IN LIEU OF TAXES (PILT) FUNDING BY FISCAL YEAR 2000-2021 percent of America's counties have federal public land within our boundaries; the federal government owns roughly 640 million acres (or 28 percent) of land in the U.S.
+PAYMENTS IN LIEU OF TAXES (PILT) FUNDING BY FISCAL YEAR 2001-2023

-Counties collectively received more than \$514 million in PILT funding in FY 2021.

-PAYMENTS IN LIEU OF TAXES (PILT) PROVIDE FEDERAL PAYMENTS TO COUNTIES AND OTHER LOCAL GOVERNMENTS TO OFFSET LOSSES IN PROPERTY TAX REVENUES DUE TO THE PRESENCE OF SUBSTANTIAL

-As federal public land is not taxable by local governments, public land counties incur substantial annual losses in property tax revenue.

-Though counties cannot collect property taxes on federal land, we still provide essential services to residents and those who visit these public lands each year.
-Such services include road and bridge maintenance, law enforcement, search and rescue, emergency medical, emergency management, fire protection, solid waste disposal and environmental compliance.
+Counties collectively received more than \$562 million in PILT funding in FY 2023.
+PAYMENTS IN LIEU OF TAXES (PILT) PROVIDE FEDERAL PAYMENTS TO COUNTIES AND OTHER LOCAL GOVERNMENTS TO OFFSET LOSSES IN REVENUES SINCE FEDERAL PUBLIC LANDS ARE EXCEMPT FROM COUNTY PROPERTY TAXES percent of America's counties have federal public land within our boundaries: the federal government owns roughly 640 million acres (or 28 percent) of land in the U.S. As federal public land is not taxable by local governments, public land counties incur substantial annual losses in property tax revenue.
+Though counties cannot collect property taxes on federal public land, we still provide essential services to residents and those who visit these public lands.
+In 2022 alone, over 311 million people visited national parks.
+The services provided by counties emcompass road and bridge maintenance, law enforcement, search and rescue, emergency medical, emergency management, fire protection, solid waste disposal and environmental compliance.
 PILT FUNDING IS CRITICAL FOR COUNTY SERVICES INCLUDING:

-ACREAGE OF

-FEDERAL PUBLIC

-LAND WITHIN OUR

-LOCAL JURISDICTIONS
+ROAD AND BRIDGE MAINTENANCE

+LAW ENFORCEMENT EMERGENCY MANAGEMENT

+SEARCH AND RESCUE

+EMERGENCY MFDICAL

+FIRE PROTECTION

+DISPOSAL

+ENVIRONMENTAL COMPLIANCE

+STRONGER COUNTIES.
+STRONGER AMERICA.